Unusual things to do in Prague

 I always hear people complain that Prague is too touristy.
 There’s some truth to that – but most of the “too touristy” problem in Prague is due to tourists going to all of the same (ie. usual) places.

-We spent August 2017 in Prague, our 4th time here (Prague is where we come to get our medical/dental stuff done).
+We spent August in Prague, our 4th time here (Prague is where we come to get our medical/dental stuff done).
 This time we decided that we’d explore more unusual things, with an emphasis on more ‘doing’ than ‘seeing”.
-The things we did below were inspired by things we knew existed in Prague but had never tried (the guns and strippers), obscure recommendations from locals we met (the Czech Hockey Hall of Fame, the vineyard in the city, the “jumping elevator”), and from this book highlighting all kinds of off-the-beaten-track sights that even locals don’t know about.
+The things we did below were inspired by things we knew existed in Prague but had never tried (shooting guns and going to a strip club), obscure recommendations from locals we met (the Czech Hockey Hall of Fame, the vineyard in the city, the “jumping elevator”), and from this book highlighting all kinds of off-the-beaten-track sights that even locals don’t know about.

 You’ll find sights and activities in this post not covered by any traditional guidebook.